Zamiell/isaac-faq/README.md

 ## I modified an XML file and it is crashing, what do I do?

 A crash means that the XML file is invalid, meaning that you messed up somewhere while editing the file.
-Start over from scratch and make tiny edits one at a time until you find the exact part the crashes the game.
+Start over from scratch and make tiny edits one at a time until you find the exact part that crashes the game.

 Another helpful troubleshooting tool is validators like [xmlvalidation.com](https://www.xmlvalidation.com/).